kpavlov/maya/README.md

 [LocalSqs](src/main/kotlin/com/github/kpavlov/maya/sqs/LocalSqs.kt)
 starts local SQS server using [ElasticMQ](https://github.com/softwaremill/elasticmq) Docker [container](https://hub.docker.com/r/softwaremill/elasticmq-native/).

+Make sure that docker daemon is running on your machine.

 It can be customized by creating configuration file and storing it in the test classpath.